To automatically address most timing closure challenges during implementation,

 - An SLR-based floorplan might be required for SSI technology-based devices.

-APPLICABLE_FOR = synth_designmust be applied before starting an IDR.
+APPLICABLE_FOR = synth_designmust be applied before starting intelligent design runs.